Self-Directed IRA Real Estate

 Did you know you can invest your IRA in real estate?
-Like many people you might have heard about this before but are not quite sure how it can be done.
+Like many people, you might have heard about this before but are not quite sure how it can be done.
 I’ll walk you through the simple three-step process and how it works.
 The good news is it’s simple and easy.
 Let’s walk through each of the three steps one at a time.
 Following this process allows you to gain control over your retirement account and invest in assets you want to invest in.

 STEP 1: You Need a Truly Self-Directed IRA

 First, you will need a self-directed IRA (SDIRA).
 If you were to go down to your bank or brokerage and tell them you need a self-directed IRA they would probably tell you that’s what you have.
 However, their definition of self-directed means you can choose from a list of limited investment options that they charge a fee or a commission on.

 There are several truly self-directed IRA custodians that we work with that are not commission-based institutions like your bank or brokerage.
 A self-directed IRA custodian will typically charge an annual fee for the IRA service and does not charge commissions or take any percentage of your profits.
 This affords you the freedom and flexibility to select your own investments.

-Most IRA custodians are not self-directed so step one is to identify a truly self-directed IRA custodian and open a SDIRA.
+Most IRA custodians are not self-directed so step one is to identify a truly self-directed IRA custodian and open an SDIRA.
 Once you’ve identified your new custodian, it only takes a few minutes to open a self-directed IRA account.
 Most of the process can be handled over the phone or online.

 STEP 2: Deposit Money in Your New Self- Directed IRA

-Second, if you have already started a retirement account through a previous employer you can move that money into a SDIRA.
-You can “roll over” an old 401(k), 403(b) or any other thrift savings plan (TSP) directly into your new self-directed IRA.
+Second, if you have already started a retirement account through a previous employer you can move that money into an SDIRA.
+You can “roll over” an old 401(k), 403(b), or any other thrift savings plan (TSP) directly into your new self-directed IRA.
 Third, if you have an IRA already, you can transfer assets or cash from an existing IRA at your bank or brokerage to your new self-directed IRA.

-When you do a rollover or transfer properly, there are no taxes, penalties or fees associated with moving your money from one custodian to another.
-Now that you have a SDIRA set up and you have money in it, you are ready for the third and final step in the process, to make your first real estate investment.
+When you do a rollover or transfer properly, there are no taxes, penalties, or fees associated with moving your money from one custodian to another.
+Now that you have an SDIRA set up and you have money in it, you are ready for the third and final step in the process, to make your first real estate investment.

 STEP 3: Make an Investment

 One of the most important things to keep in mind is, “Who is going to own the real estate?”
 Since you are using your SDIRA, it’s not you but your IRA who is purchasing the asset.
-Therefore, when you write your offer to purchase, the purchasers name should read as:
+Therefore, when you write your offer to purchase, the purchaser's name should read as:

 XYZ Trust Company FBO Your Name IRA, #12345

 Paying bills for your SDIRA investments is as simple as instructing your custodian to do it.
 With regards to the income your SDIRA makes, here's the best part of all — all income and profits will return to your IRA, tax protected!
 No income tax, no capital gains tax — no tax!
-By investing in a tax protected environment your wealth can grow exponentially faster than if you are paying taxes as you go.
+By investing in a tax-protected environment your wealth can grow exponentially faster than if you are paying taxes as you go.

 By following these three simple steps, you will gain control over your retirement account and become an expert SDIRA real estate investor in no time at all.